Table of Contents:

 - I can’t get work quickly despite advertising my rates, so I must be too high.
 I’m going to charge closer to $X.

 Yiiiiiiiikes people.
 This is bad.
 This is why we get that race to the bottom that every freelancer warns about.
 It’s bad mojo and it’s killing your business.
-(That and hourly billing, which is an evil handcuff.)

 The truth is, there’s a better mantra you have to use when you price.
 Are you ready?